nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 9_i64
 ```

+###### Size

+Sometimes the architecture your application is built for imposes limitations.
+An example of those limitations is the maximum native size of an information.<br/>
+Modern computers are 64bit, older computers are 32bit, even older computers are 16bit.

+For this kind of data, there are the `usize` and `isize` integer types, that automatically maps to the architecture size.<br/>
+Many methods, e.g. array length, returns an `usize`.

 ##### Floating Points

 Floating point numbers are always signed and are represented using an exponent and a fraction.<br/>